Murdock135/personal_Knowledge_library-pkm-/Topics/Dempster-Shafer theory/main.md

-Dempster shafer theory can be interpreted as a generalization of probability theory.
+Dempster shafer theory (DST) can be interpreted as a generalization of probability theory and deals with *evidence*, not chance (in the frequentist sense).
 Here, probabilities are assigned to *sets* rather than singletons.
+And if there is sufficient evidence so as to derive proabilities of single events, DST collapses into generic proability theory.
 The probability assignment function is called the *Basic Probability Assignment or BPA* function.
 See [[BPA]].
 From the BPA, the upper and lower bounds of an interval can be defined.
 These are respectively called *Plausibility* and *Belief*.
 Both of these measures are non-additive, meaning, the measures do not have to sum up to 1, unlike the probability assignment function.

 # Belief and Plausibility
 ## Belief
 The belief $bel(A)$ for a set A is the sum of all the masses of subsets of the set of interest.